DavielSA/Technical-assessment/Readme.md

 1. npm run

-## Fixing some bug to upload code.
+## Fixing some bug to upload code. (solved)
-The repository has checked the folder html with untracked.
-For solved this we can run the next command:
+The repository has marked the folder html as untracked.
+To solve this we can run the following command:
 1. $ git rm -rf --cached folderUntracked
 1. $ git add folderUntracked/.
 1. $ git commit -m "Your commit"